 “Nothing in biology makes sense except in the light of evolution”, wrote evolutionary biologist Theodosius Dobzhansky.
 And given that our moral psychology is, at least in large part, the product of our biology, one can reasonably make a similar claim about our moral intuitions: that we should seek to understand these intuitions in light of the evolutionary history of our species.
-This also seems important for our thinking about normative ethics, since such an understanding seems likely to help inform our ethical judgments, by helping us better understand the origin of our intuitive moral judgments, and how they might be biased in various ways.
+This also seems important for our thinking about normative ethics, since such an understanding is likely to help inform our ethical judgments; by helping us better understand the origin of our intuitive moral judgments, and how they might be biased in various ways.

 An Example: “Julie and Mark”

 A commonly cited example that seems to demonstrate how evolution has firmly instilled certain moral intuitions into us is the following thought experiment, first appearing in a paper by Jonathan Haidt:

 Julie and Mark are brother and sister.
 They are traveling together in France on summer vacation from college.
 One night they are staying alone in a cabin near the beach.
 They decide that it would be interesting and fun if they tried making love.
 At the very least it would be a new experience for each of them.
 Julie was already taking birth control pills, but Mark uses a condom too, just to be safe.
 They both enjoy making love, but they decide not to do it again.
 They keep that night as a special secret, which makes them feel even closer to each other.
 What do you think about that?
 Was it OK for them to make love?